Servite Order: Mariology and the Marianum

 The pontifical theological faculty Marianum which is now one of the leading centers of Mariology was established by the Servite Order in accord with its tradition of many centuries.
 In 1398 Pope Boniface IX granted the order the right to confer theological degrees.
 Suppressed by the Kingdom of Italy in 1870, it was reopened in 1895 under the name of Sant'Alessio Falconeri.

 In 1939 the Servite priest Gabriel Roschini founded the journal Marianum and directed it for its first thirty years, establishing it as a respected international specialist journal which is still successfully published by the Marianum theological faculty.

 In 1950 Roschini was also instrumental in the reorganization of the Servite house of studies in Rome as the Marianum theological faculty, which, on 8 December 1955 became a pontifical faculty in virtue of the decree Coelesti Honorandae Reginae of the Sacred Congregation of Seminaries and Universities under the authority of Pope Pius XII.
 Its particular speciality is the study of the theology and history of the Blessed Virgin Mary and of her veneration in the church.

-Canonized saints

-Ten Servites have been canonized by the Catholic Church and several beatified.

-Amadeus of the Amidei, one of the seven founders, was canonized in January 1888 by Pope Leo XIII.